This chapter explains how to configure dCache in order to access it via the

 --tpc only is specified.

-First, for all pools that will receive files through xroot TPC, the GSI service provider plugin must be loaded by including this in the configuration or layout:
+To enable GSI on the TPC client, on all pools that will receive files through xroot TPC, the GSI service provider plugin must be loaded by including this in the configuration or layout:

 With the 5.2.0 release, full GSI (X509) credential delegation is available in dCache.
 This means that the dCache door, when it acts as destination, will ask the client to sign a delegation request.